QuAIR/QBM-workshop/content/Home.md

 The workshop will cover a broad range of topics related to Quantum Boltzmann Machines, including but not limited to:

 - theoretical Foundations of QBMs
-- training and Optimization
+- training and optimization
 - applications of QBMs
-- hardware Implementation
+- hardware implementation